snsaiphoo/binf6110_assignment2/README.md

 #### 1.3 - Reference Genome Reasoning
 The RNA-seq data analyzed in this study originate from the _Saccharomyces cerevisiae L-329_ strain described in [1].
 However, transcript quantification was performed using the _S288C_ reference transcriptome.

-To validate this choice, [`00_refanalysis.sh`](scripts/00_refanalysis.sh) was used to assess sequence conservation between the _L-329_ strain and the _S288C_ reference using BLAST.
-Results indicated that over 99% of queried sequences aligned to the _S288C_ reference, with an average percent identity of approximately 80%, supporting substantial conservation across coding regions.
+To validate this choice, [`00_refanalysis.sh`](scripts/00_refanalysis.sh) was used to assess sequence conservation between the _L-329_ [16] strain and the _S288C_ reference using BLAST.
+Results indicated that over 99% of queried sequences aligned to the _S288C_ reference [17], with an average percent identity of approximately 80%, supporting substantial conservation across coding regions.

 Although _L-329_ is the experimental strain, _S288C_ was selected due to its well-annotated and curated genome assembly.
 Given the high alignment rate and strong sequence conservation, _S288C_ provides an appropriate and biologically relevant reference for transcript quantification and downstream functional enrichment analyses.

 The _S288C_ transcript FASTA file was therefore used for downstream analysis.

 ### 2.0 - Quality Control with FastQC
-All nine datasets were assessed for quality using `FastQC` version 3.2.1 [16], which was run within a containerized environment.
+All nine datasets were assessed for quality using `FastQC` version 3.2.1 [18], which was run within a containerized environment.

 ```
 apptainer exec containers/fastqc.sif fastqc raw_data/*.fastq.gz -o fastqc_reports/ -t 8
 ```

 Eight threads were used to improve computational efficiency.
 The full code can be seen in [`03_fastqc.sh`](scripts/03_fastqc.sh).
 All compressed `FASTQ` files located in the raw_data/ directory were analyzed, and output reports were written to the [`fastqc_reports`](fastqc_reports) directory.
-Per-base sequence quality, GC content distribution, sequence length distribution, and adapter contamination were evaluated for each sample [17].
+Per-base sequence quality, GC content distribution, sequence length distribution, and adapter contamination were evaluated for each sample [19].
 After this evaluation, it was seen that all the samples demonstrated acceptable quality metrics and were used for downstream transcript quantification.

 ### 3.0 - Quantification with salmon

-Transcript-level abundance estimation was performed using `Salmon` version 1.10.3 in quasi-mapping mode within a containerized environment [18].
+Transcript-level abundance estimation was performed using `Salmon` version 1.10.3 in quasi-mapping mode within a containerized environment [20].

 #### Transcript Index
 A transcriptome index was first generated from the _Saccharomyces cerevisiae S288C_ strain transcriptome (strain S288C).
 As mentioned, the FASTA file corresponding to the _S288C_ reference assembly was used for index construction: